canonical/snapd/README.md

 (or -check.v for less verbose output).

 There is more to read about the testing framework on the [website](https://labix.org/gocheck)
-### Dependencies handling

-To generate dependencies.tsv you need `godeps`, so

-    go get launchpad.net/godeps

-To obtain the correct dependencies for the project, run:

-    godeps -t -u dependencies.tsv

-If the dependencies need updating

-    godeps -t ./... > dependencies.tsv

 [travis-image]: https://travis-ci.org/ubuntu-core/snappy.svg?branch=master